Quasioptimal alternating projections and their use in low-rank approximation of matrices and tensors: Quasioptimal metric projections

 \subsection{Existence}

 When is $\Proj{A}{x; \sigma}$ non-empty?
 Lemma~\ref{lemma:locally_closed_local_proj} states that every $x \in H$ has a non-empty optimal metric projection $\Proj{A}{x}$ if and only if $A$ is closed.
-When $A$ is an open set, $\Proj{A}{x}$ is non-empty only for $x \in A$, in which case the projection is unique and trivial $\Proj{A}{x} = \{ x \}$.
-In the more general case when $A$ contains only a part of its boundary, the set of points without any optimal projections onto $A$ has positive measure (see the example of an open interval in Fig.~\ref{fig:empty_optimal_proj}).
+When $A$ is open, $\Proj{A}{x}$ is non-empty only for $x \in A$, in which case the projection is $\Proj{A}{x} = \{ x \}$.
+In the more general case where $A$ contains only a part of its boundary, the set of points without any metric projections onto $A$ has positive measure (e.g., an open interval in Fig.~\ref{fig:empty_optimal_proj}).
 The $\sigma$-quasioptimal metric projections are \textit{almost} immune to this problem.